smd1997/CSA-Net/Readme.md

 ## Contact Information

-If you have any suggestions or questions, you can contact us: songmengdie@mail.ustc.edu.cn
+If you have any suggestions or questions, you can contact us: smengdie@mail.ustc.edu.cn

 Thanks for your attention!